szetyng/szetyng.github.io/content/articles/hello.md

 alt: test picture
 ---

+# This is a big header
+The quick brown fox runs over the lazy dog.
+My name is Sze Tyng.
+How are you, how is everyone?
+But now im all fucked up out in LA, 'cause I cared more about, what other people say. :(

+Hello there, what's going on.
+Wwowowoowowo idk what im typing

+jkdaskdjlkasjdljkfhsdjkfhjkim eiruoieuf adiujdjklasdk wierusdfnari asdkjasdkwif s asiduadisjdjw faiopdaoid kdaskjwdiahnc awdoiawdmask wriue

+jsadklasjdasdj asdkljasdlk

+asdklsjdlasd

 ## Writing content

 Learn how to write your `content/`, supporting Markdown, YAML, CSV and JSON: https://content.nuxtjs.org/writing.